King's German Legion

 The King's German Legion (KGL; Des Königs Deutsche Legion) was a formation of the British Army during the French Revolutionary and Napoleonic Wars.
 Consisting primarily of expatriate Germans, it existed from 1803 to 1816 and achieved the distinction of being the only German military force to fight without interruption against the French and their allies during the Napoleonic Wars.

 Formed within months of the French dissolution of the Electorate of Hanover in 1803, the KGL was constituted as a combined arms corps by the end of the year.
 Although it never fought autonomously and remained a part of the British army for the duration of the Napoleonic Wars, the KGL played a vital role in several campaigns, most notably the Peninsular War, Walcheren Campaign and Hundred Days.

-The KGL was disbanded in 1816, and many of its units were incorporated into the Hanoverian Army, which later became part of the Imperial German Army after the unification of Germany into the German Empire 1871.
+The KGL was disbanded in 1816, and many of its units were incorporated into the Royal Hanoverian Army, which later became part of the Imperial German Army after the unification of Germany into the German Empire 1871.
 The British German Legion, raised during the Crimean War, has sometimes been erroneously referred to as the "King's German Legion".

 History

 Colin Halkett helped to raise the King's German Legion.

 After the occupation of Hanover by Napoleonic troops the Convention of Artlenburg, also called the Convention of the Elbe, was signed on 5 July 1803 and formally dissolved the Electorate of Hanover.
 Consequently, the Elector's army was disbanded.
 Many former Hanoverian officers and soldiers fled the French occupation of Hanover to Britain; George III, the deposed Elector of Hanover, was also King of the United Kingdom.

 The same year, Major Colin Halkett and Colonel Johann Friedrich von der Decken were issued warrants to raise a corps of light infantry, to be named The King's German Regiment.
 On 19 December 1803, Halkett's and von der Decken's levies were combined as a basis of a mixed corps (includes all arms: mounted, infantry, artillery) renamed the King's German Legion.
 The KGL infantry were quartered in Bexhill-on-Sea and the cavalry in Weymouth, Dorset.
-Some units were involved in a street fight in Tullamore, Ireland with a British Light infantry unit in the so-called Battle of Tullamore.
+On 22 July 1806, several KGL units were involved in a street fight in Tullamore, Ireland with Irish militiamen in the so-called Battle of Tullamore.

 The number of officers and other ranks grew over time to approximately 14,000, but during the 13 years of its existence, close to 28,000 men served in the legion at one time or another.
 Initially, most of the officers were appointed with temporary rank, but in 1812 all the officers of the legion were given permanent rank in the British Army for "having so frequently distinguished themselves against the enemy".
 It saw active service as an integral part of the British Army from 1805 to 1816, after which its units were disbanded.
 In November 1813 Hanover was liberated from French rule and the Hanoverian Army revived.
 At the Battle of Waterloo in 1815 two distinct Hanoverian forces – the KGL and the Hanoverian Army – served under the Duke of Wellington.